Miss Behave's Mavericks: Reception

 Geoff Carter of the Las Vegas Weekly said in 2022 that show is "intimate, old-school and perhaps even slightly dangerous".
 Carter praised the show in 2024 for being a "funny, raunchy, eye-popping variety spectacular" and lauded the show's likelihood of delivering "fresh surprises" in each show.
 Las Vegas Sun entertainment critic Brock Radke said that since East Fremont's nightlife spots largely play DJ tunes, the production's spur-of-the-moment parts position it as a valued downtown spot that enhances the live entertainment landscape.
 In its "2022 Best of Vegas" rankings, the Las Vegas Weekly rated Cheapshot as the "Best Cabaret", citing its show Mavericks as "the sexy, eccentric and riotously funny $25 variety show that's a must-see for locals and tourists alike".
 In its "2025 Best of Vegas – Readers' Choice" awards, the newspaper named Mavericks as the "Best Production Show", praising its "classic Vegas showroom vibe".

 Calling Mavericks "a very cool throwback variety production", Las Vegas Review-Journal columnist John Katsilometes viewed the show as a joyful mix of niche entertainers.
 He found them to be "wildly gifted, passionate performers" and likened them to acts at the Edinburgh Festival Fringe, a county fair, or a traveling circus.
 Maria Dibut Galera of KLAS-TV thought that although the show has a touch of retro Las Vegas vibe, younger audiences still resonate with it.

 Las Vegas Magazines Em Jurbala penned a positive review of the show, finding it to be "boundary-testing", "edgy", and "unpredictable".
 She praised Amy Saunders for being a great emcee who ensures the show flows smoothly with "the kind of wit and charm only a cabaret star with a lifetime in entertainment could muster".
 According to Jurbala, viewers will be "amused and bemused" and regardless of the lineup on the stage, the enduring factor is the exceptional skill of the performers.
+USA Todays 10Best awarded the show 10th place in the "Best Las Vegas Show" category in 2025, calling it "equal parts naughty and nice", bringing "flirty and fun" recreation to downtown Las Vegas.